auth0/docs/articles/connector/high-availability.md

   -  Windows: `C:\Program Files (x86)\Auth0\AD LDAP Connector\`
   -  Linux: `/opt/auth0/ad-ldap`

 4. Install the connector on a second server following the same instructions as above.
-When prompted for the __Ticket URL__ close the dialog
+When prompted for the __Ticket URL__ close the dialog.
 5. On the **second server**, overwrite the default files, `config.json`, `lib/profileMapper.js` and the files in `certs` directory, with the versions of those files from the **first server** that were copied/saved in step 3 above.
 6. Restart the service on the second server.